February 16, 2026

 • Centralia College provides a training program that ends in certification to students who have successfully completed all 12 courses within the program.

-While these courses are all excellent options, they are not the only ones out there!
 There are many different courses you can take to get certified.
-If you can not find one that suits your needs, taking courses on human anatomy, typing, or biology would help you learn important skills that will look good on your CV.
+If you can not find one that suits your needs, taking courses in human anatomy, typing, or biology would help you learn important skills that will look good on your CV.

 Take a Medical Scribe Certification Exam

 If you decide to take a course, you may have already obtained certification at the end of the program.
-However, if you choose to “skip to the end” or feel you do not need to take a course, you can simply take a certification exam.
+However, if you choose not to take a course, you can simply take a certification exam.

 Why Should You Become a Medical Scribe as a Premed?